wiertz/whisper-transcribe/README.md

 ```

 # Usage
 Place audio files in subdirectory `input/`.
 Running `python transcribe.py` will create an output directory with transcripts.
+Processed files will be moved to `processed` (regardless of success or error).